miker704/Strife/patches2.md

 - Added JsDoc to Strife Switch Component.
 - Added JsDoc to REACT PORTAL Component.
 - Upgraded NPM Package for react tool tip.
+- Added SVGR and SVGO as tools in README.md

 ---